I can see you.

 's Justice League

-, usually made of made up of back-to-back Crowning Moments of Awesome itself.
+, usually made up of back-to-back Crowning Moments of Awesome itself.
 At the time he was writing JLA, he was working on Vertigo Comics

 ' The Invisibles